 Drug Offenses Eligible for the Pretrial Diversion Program

 Not everyone accused of a drug crime in California can apply for the drug diversion program.
-However, individuals may be eligible for this program if they are accused of crimes such as:
+However, individuals may be eligible for this program if they get accused of crimes such as:

 - Possession of cannabis (marijuana)